otrv4/otrv4/modes/otrv4-compatible-mode.md

 OTRv4 compatible mode.
 The use of policies, similar to OTRv3, can be used to safely handle the transition from an "encrypted" to a "plaintext" state.

-Notice that in this mode, the security properities stated in the [security properties](../otrv4.md#security-properties) section only hold for when a conversation with OTRv4 is started.
+Notice that in this mode, the security properties stated in the [security properties](../otrv4.md#security-properties) section only hold for when a conversation with OTRv4 is started.
 They do not hold for the previous versions of the OTR protocol, meaning that if a user that supports version 3 and